US urges resumption of dialogue between Serbia and Kosovo

-BELGRADE, Serbia (AP) — A U.S. envoy has urged Serbia and Kosovo to stop mutual provocations and resume dialogue amid rising tensions between the two wartime foes.
+BELGRADE, Serbia (AP) — A high-ranking U.S. envoy has urged Serbia and Kosovo to stop provoking each other and to resume their discussions over how to normalize relations between the two former wartime foes.

-Under Secretary of State for Political Affairs David Hale, who met with Serbian President Aleksandar Vucic for talks Friday, also called on Kosovo to lift a 100-percent tariff on Serbian goods so that European Union mediated talks can resume.
+Under Secretary of State for Political Affairs David Hale, who met with Serbian President Aleksandar Vucic, also called Friday on Kosovo to lift a 100 percent tariff on Serbian goods so that European Union-mediated talks can resume.

-The call came a day after Kosovo’s Parliament adopted a negotiating platform for talks with Serbia that calls for mutual recognition between the two states while keeping the current borders intact.
+The call came a day after Kosovo’s Parliament adopted a negotiating platform for the talks that involves mutual recognition and keeping the current borders intact.

-Serbian officials have said the rigid platform dashes all hopes for a compromise solution.
-Vucic on Friday summoned top security officials to mull the next steps.
+Serbia does not recognize Kosovo’s independence, but the two have been told they must improve bilateral relations to join the EU, which has mediated negotiations aimed at resolving the long-standing Balkan dispute.

 Most Read Nation & World Stories